NPException/CatSpace/readme.md

-# Preparation for  a space program
+# Prepurration for  a space program
 The game is about colonizing/conquering other planets.

 ## Basics